dustinpfister/blog_posts/_posts/nodejs-html-to-json.md

 To do this I used another javaScript dependency called node-dir, which comes in handy when I want to grab the content of many files that exist in a complex file structure.
 I [wrote a post](/2017/11/05/nodejs-node-dir/) on it if you want to learn more about how to loop over files recursively with it.

 There are other options that can be used to walk the contents of a file system, in fact I am not sure if I can say node dir is the best option when it comes to file system walkers.
-I wrote a post on this subject that you might want to check out when it does come to other options for this.
+[I wrote a post on the subject of file system walking](/2018/07/20/nodejs-ways-to-walk-a-file-system/) that you might want to check out when it does come to other options for this.
 However in any case I just need a way to loop over the contents of a file system recursively, open each html file, and then use this project to parse the html into a workable object.

 Anyway using node-dir with html-to-json i was able to quickly build the json report that I wanted.